-Dark clouds were rolling in , so we grabbed our beach gear quickly and marched across the park.
+By now, dark clouds were rolling in and I wasn’t sure how long our sunny day would last, so we grabbed our beach gear quickly and marched across the park.
 “We will stay until it rains,” I promised.

 Once we got to the beach, we unloaded our things and ran into the water.
-Kyla was convinced the water would be freezing, but we were all pleasantly surprised to find it warm and inviting.
+Kyla was convinced the lake water would be freezing, but we were all pleasantly surprised to find it warm and inviting.
 After playing together for a while, we all chose our different modes of fun.
 Dash and Jack ran over to the playground on the beach.
-Tori started to dig in the sand and build while Kyla enjoyed the water.
+Tori started digging in the sand and build, while Kyla enjoyed the water.

 That’s when the ducks started their venture through the beach.

-Back and forth the baby ducklings and mama explored searching over our blankets, discovering our feet, and nibbling our toes.
-The ducks delighted our entire family, and since it never started raining, it was very tricky to pull my kids away from Lake Nokomis.
+Back and forth, the baby ducklings and mama explored, searching over our blankets, discovering our feet, and nibbling our toes.
+The waterfowl delighted our entire family, and since it never started raining, it was very tricky to pull my kids away from Lake Nokomis.

 We loved it and can’t wait to go back.

 - The beach is massive.